Frequently Asked Questions

 Back To Top

-13. My parent submitted a claim but is deceased.
+12. My parent submitted a claim but is deceased.
 Who will get the payment?

 If your deceased parent’s claim is eligible for an award, the award payment will be made pursuant to the terms of the Probate Plan.
 A Probate Notice was sent on December 4, 2023, which contains more information on this subject.
-The estate may also have to pay fees and costs for probate services.
+The estate will also have to pay fees and costs for probate services.

 Back To Top